marktheknife/sunpower-web-monitor/README.md

 # SunPower Web Monitor

 **IMPORTANT:** Beginning September 2025, SunPower released firmware version 2025.9 build 61845.
-Their new firmware has removed the cgi-bin API used by this project.
-Which means it no longer works with the *PVS Solar Energy Dashboard* unless the PVS6 gateway firmware is version 2025.06 build 61839 or older.
+Their new firmware has imposed an authorization requirement (username, password) to the dl_cgi API used by this project.
+Which means it no longer works with the *PVS Solar Energy Dashboard* unless the gateway's firmware is version 2025.06 build 61839 or older.

 This issue currently affects all cloud connected PVS6 gateways.
 SunPower has announced that PVS5 gateways will receive a similar firmware update in the future.

-> ⚠️ Note: Although the PVS6's cgi-bin API has been removed by SunPower's latest firmware, their new release officially supports a varserver API.
-Unfortunately this project is not compatible with it.
+> ⚠️ Note: You may have heard that Sunpower's new release officially supports the varserver API.
+Unfortunately, access to it also requires authorization.

+The good news is that the new firmware has eliminated the need for connecting directly to the Ethernet LAN1 installer port.
+Now your local network can be used with the IP address assigned by your router.
+That's right, WiFi connections are now supported!

+**What does this all mean?** Well, the dashboard needs to be updated to work with the latest firmware.
+And that task is done!
+It still uses the dl_cgi API for realtime data updates (immediate data versus varserver's five minute updates).
+The revised dashboard will be released as soon as validation is complete.
+Stay tuned!

 ## PVS Solar Energy Dashboard